siamhyde/Hyde-Procurement-Intelligence/README.md

 ## The Build

-Hyde started on Google Sheets, then Coda, then Bubble.
-Each rebuilt from scratch when the foundation proved wrong.
-Permissions, legal constraints, architectural limits.
-Each pivot felt like a step backwards.
+Hyde began in Google Sheets, moved to Coda, then Bubble, with each version rebuilt from scratch as the limitations of the previous one became clear.

+Google Sheets made collaboration easy, but it did not scale.
+Coda improved the interface, but exposed governance risks: the system was too easy to accidentally edit, break, or delete.
+Bubble offered more flexibility, but introduced platform and legal constraints that made it the wrong long-term foundation.

+Those pivots clarified what Hyde actually required:

+a system with stable data governance, deterministic backend logic, and full control over the application layer.

-The final stack — PostgreSQL, Supabase, Next.js —
+The final stack - PostgreSQL, Supabase, and Next.js - was the result of that convergence.

-is a culmination of those failures.
+Hyde needed a proper relational backend, SQL-driven transformation logic, and a frontend built on top of a stable operational model rather than low-code compromise.

 ---